monowireless/MWSDK_docs/en/MWX/content/install_n_build/install_sdk.md

 ---
 # Installing the TWELITE SDK

-{% hint style="success" %}
-The following description corresponds to TWELITE STAGE SDK MWSDK2020\_12 or later
-{% endhint %}

 {% hint style="info" %}
-If you have downloaded the TWELITE STAGE SDK, extract the distribution zip archive to a directory that **does not contain Japanese or whitespace characters.**
+If you have downloaded the TWELITE STAGE SDK, extract the distribution zip archive to a folder that **does not contain Japanese or whitespace characters.**

 See also about TWELITE STAGE: